geudde/attic-chest/pages/04.season-3/08.meeting-36/02.subpoena/docs.md

 Upon a certain Cause that’s fixt, For hearing that Day ’pending twixt **Mars** the great Bully of the Sky, Plaintiff, and cunning **Mercury**,

-Defendant, in a certain Plea of dire Assault and Battery, For th’Attic Jury on that Day, ’Twixt foresaid Persons on said Plea
+Defendant, in a certain Plea of dire Assault and Battery, For th’ Attic Jury on that Day, ’Twixt foresaid Persons on said Plea

 And that you do not dare omit, To do as order’d by this writ, on Pain of losing half your wit: